luizbgomide/sovereign/equipment.md

 - Ropes and spikes are great for climbing.
 - 10ft Poles for triggering traps and generally poking things.
 - Soap for lubricating things; less flammable than oil.
-- Parchment to make a map or write down strange markings.
+- Paper to make a map or write down strange markings.
-- Ball bears clog up traps, make enemies slip, make loud thunks, and roll on slopes.
+- Marbles clog up traps, make enemies slip, make loud thunks, and roll on slopes.
 - Acid for throwing or pouring into locks.
-- Fishing rods for fishing (hah) or trying to fetch things out of reach.
+- Fishing rod (fishhook + string + pole) for fishing (hah) or trying to fetch things out of reach.
 - Magnets for grabbing distant keys, especially tied to fishing rods.
-- Pickaxes, hammers, axes, crowbars, shovels, etc for dismanting what's in front of you, be it ground, wall, or ceiling.
+- Pickaxes, hammers, axes, crowbars, shovels, etc for dismanting.
 - Glass vials for storing strange liquids or bugs.
-- Glue for binding things that cannot be easily tied.
-Mirrors for peering around corners.
+- Mirrors for peering around corners.
 - Flour for causing explosions and coating invisible targets.

 ## Services